grdl/grafana-dashboards-builder/README.md

 When running Grafana in Kubernetes cluster it's possible to run Grafana Dashboard Builder as a sidecar which loads dashboard sources from a ConfigMap and generates them into Grafana's `/var/lib/grafana/dashboards` directory.

-ConfigMaps don't support nested directory structures so enable mapping dashboards to different folders we can prefix the sources filenames with a `folder--` prefix.
-When Grafana Dashboard Builder runs with `--from-configmap` flag it parses the filenames and generates output directories based on found prefixes.
+ConfigMaps don't support nested directory structures so to enable mapping dashboards to different folders we can prefix the sources filenames with a `folder--` prefix.
+When Grafana Dashboard Builder runs with `--from-configmap` flag, it parses the filenames and generates output directories based on found prefixes.
 Filenames without a prefix will be placed in the default `General` folder.

-Given a following input directory:
+For example, given a following input directory:

     dashboards_in/
         main.dashboard.py